Tet Offensive: Huế

 U.S. Marines advance past an M48 Patton tank during the battle for Huế.

-VC forces around Huế included six main-force battalions, while two PAVN regiments operated in the area.
-As the battle unfolded three more PAVN regiments redeployed from Khe Sanh arrived as reinforcements.
+VC forces around Huế included six main-force battalions, and two PAVN regiments operated in the area.
+As the battle unfolded three more PAVN regiments shifted from Khe Sanh arrived as reinforcements.
 The North Vietnamese plan of attack on Huế involved intensive preparation and reconnaissance.
 Over 190 targets, including every government and military installation on both sides of the river would be hit on January 31 by a force of five thousand.
 Other forces would block American and ARVN reinforcement routes, mainly Highway 1.
 Over half of the ARVN 1st Division was on holiday leave and PAVN commanders believed the population of Huế would join the fight as a part of the General Uprising.

 Outside Huế, elements of the U.S. 1st Cavalry Division and the 101st Airborne Division fought to seal PAVN access and cut off their lines of supply and reinforcement.
-By this point in the battle 16 to 18 PAVN battalions (8,000–11,000 men) were taking part in the fighting for the city itself or the approaches to the city.
-Two of the PAVN regiments had made a forced march from the vicinity of Khe Sanh to Huế to participate.
-During most of February, the allies gradually fought their way towards the Citadel, which was taken only after 25 days of intense struggle.
-The city was not declared recaptured by U.S. and ARVN forces until 25 February, when members of the ARVN 2nd Battalion, 3rd Regiment, 1st Division raised the South Vietnamese flag over the Palace of Perfect Peace.
+By this point 16 to 18 PAVN battalions (8,000–11,000 men) were involved in the fighting for the city or the approaches to the city.
+During most of February, the allies gradually fought their way towards the Citadel, which was recaptured after 25 days of intense fighting.
+The city was not declared secured by U.S. and ARVN forces until 25 February, when members of the ARVN 2nd Battalion, 3rd Regiment, 1st Division raised the South Vietnamese flag over the Palace of Perfect Peace.

-During the intense action, the allies estimated that PAVN forces had between 1,042 and 5,000 killed and 89 captured in the city and in the surrounding area.
+During the intense action, the allies estimated PAVN forces lost between 1,042 and 5,000 killed and 89 captured in the city and in the surrounding area.
 216 U.S. Marines and soldiers had been killed during the fighting and 1,609 were wounded.
 421 ARVN troops were killed, another 2,123 were wounded, and 31 were missing.
 More than 5,800 civilians had lost their lives during the battle and 116,000 were left homeless out of an original population of 140,000.
 40–50% of Huế was destroyed by the end of the battle.